Lingayat Wedding Rituals: Complete Veerashaiva Guide

 The ceremony itself remains faithful to Lingayat tradition — the Jangama, the Ishtalinga worship, the Saptapadi — but timing is compressed.
 Bangalore Lingayat weddings are also more likely to incorporate contemporary elements: professional decor, choreographed reception entertainment, pre-wedding shoots, and cocktail events.

-The Jangama is your most important booking.
+The Jangama is your single most important booking — the right one makes the ceremony accessible, meaningful, and beautifully paced.
+This is where planning begins.
 For Bangalore weddings, Lingayat mathas in the city (such as those in Basavanagudi and Chamarajpet) can recommend experienced Jangamas who are adept at conducting ceremonies in both traditional and streamlined formats.
 If your family is affiliated with a specific matha, consult them first — they will often have a Jangama they regularly work with for weddings.

-Lingayat community halls and trust-run kalyana mantapas offer preferential rates to community members and are purpose-built for traditional ceremonies.
+Lingayat community halls and trust-run kalyana mantapas offer preferential rates to community members and are purpose-built for traditional ceremonies with fire ritual space.
+These are the natural starting point for venue selection.
 In Bangalore, the Veerashaiva Lingayat community maintains several well-equipped halls.

 For couples seeking premium venues, farmhouses and hotel ballrooms work equally well — a Lingayat ceremony requires only a mandap area, space for the fire ritual, and seating for guests.
 The ritual itself is portable and adapts well to any setting.